 After virus removal

-The very next thing we do is a tune-up, new antivirus, a security audit, and review of your backup strategy.
+The very next thing I do is a tune-up, new antivirus, a security audit, and review of your backup strategy.

 What else can you do?
 Stay patched.
 Keep your operating system and software up to date.
 Make sure your anti-virus is active and up to date.
 Be sure to sign up for our scheduled refresh tune-ups.
 Avoid opening attachments you weren’t expecting, or from people you don’t know well.
 Watch out for threats from infected web sites that show a pop up asking you to install a fake ‘Flash player’, ‘Video player’, or ‘Java update’ containing a Trojan downloader with actual malware viruses.
 Protect your important files: make regular backups, and store them somewhere safe, preferably offline.